 The Albanian State Police, which is the primary law enforcement agency in Albania, reports to the Ministry of Internal Affairs.

-The 2007 Law on State Police of Albania specifically regulates police use of force.
+The 2007 Law on State Police of Albania specifically regulated police use of force.
 According to Article 118 (Use of force):

 (1) Use of force on persons is the direct action by means of physical force, equipment, other means, or firearms.